SECONDARY SEX CHARACTERISTICS

 However, many pediatric endocrinologists in the United States routinely evaluate all girls with precocious development prior to the cutoff at age 8 years.
 Even when puberty occurs between ages 6/7 and 8 years, it is important to consider evaluation of all children.
 The child may be suffering from a serious CNS disorder associated with precocious puberty.
 In addition, psychosexual maturation remains concordant with chronological age, and unfortunately early physical sexual maturation at any age places these young girls at a high risk for sexual abuse.
 Clinicians should routinely screen children with early development for sexual abuse.

+The appearance of the secondary sexual characteristics of precocity results from increased sex steroid production.
+This increase may be secondary to aberrant gonadotropin stimulation or intrinsic disease of the ovary or adrenals.
 True precocious puberty, also known as complete precocious puberty, refers to puberty that appears early and either progresses through each of the pubertal landmarks including menarche or, in the absence of treatment, would likely progress through each of these stages.

 Incomplete precocious puberty refers to the appearance of one phase of the pubertal process: thelarche, adrenarche, or menarche.